Advertisement

 How long is the wait at Portland Housing Authority?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Portland Housing Authority depend on demand in Portland, funding levels, and your priority status.
+With approximately 3,241 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on May 27, 2026 when the Public Housing list changed from "closed" to "open."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Portland Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Maine.
+There are 8 other housing authorities within 100 miles of Portland Housing Authority, including South Portland Housing Authority (3 mi), The Housing Authority of the City of Westbroo (4 mi), Biddeford Housing Authority (16 mi).
+Applying to multiple PHAs in Maine and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Maine.

 How do I contact Portland Housing Authority?